 The Romanian Danube Crossing at Corabia took place in 1877.
 Jul 25–Aug 1, 1877.

-Who won the Romanian Danube Crossing at Corabia?
+What was the outcome of the Romanian Danube Crossing at Corabia?

 The Romania were victorious against the Ottoman Empire.